credativ/plutono/docs/sources/datasources/mysql.md

 Name        | Description
 ----------- | -------------
 `time`      | The name of the date/time field.
 Could be a column with a native SQL date/time data type or epoch value.
 `timeend`   | Optional name of the end date/time field.
 Could be a column with a native SQL date/time data type or epoch value.
-(Grafana v6.6+)
+(Plutono v6.6+)
 `text`      | Event description field.
 `tags`      | Optional field name to use for event tags as a comma separated string.